Record Keeping Requirements

 - Files should be reviewed regularly to remove any out-of-date information

-- Records should be kept up-to-date
+- Records should be kept up to date

 Creating & Storing Employee Files